CreativeWolfies/akyanet-research/akyanet.md

 Interrupting someone who has the floor without a good reason (e.g. because the one who has the floor is having a violent or harmful speech) results in a public mention in official records about this fact and an intervention of a social worker after the session to help him understand why he should not interrupt others.
 If it is the third time he is interrupting someone without a good reason, he will be revoked and he will have to talk about this to social workers.

+[This Wikipedia article](https://en.wikipedia.org/wiki/Consensus_decision-making) can be useful to understand more about consensus decision-making.

 ### Discrimination and tolerance

 Discrimination and intolerance should be avoided at all costs, or even prohibited.